 An accounting firm purchases plastic binders used to cover reports issued to its customers.
 The firm must pay sales tax on the binders when purchasing them since they are not being sold to their customers.

-- Sales of services are exempt from Iowa sales tax unless specifically taxed by state law.
+Sales of services are not subject to Iowa sales tax unless specifically taxed by state law.

 Snowmobiles and Watercraft